tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/unity/initialize-android-en.md

     > Note that at least version 3.6.0 is required for the Android Gradle Plugin to support Android 11 in the project.
 You can get help from [this link](https://developers.google.com/ar/develop/unity/android-11-build) to add a version of Gradle that supports Android 11.

-10. After adding TepselPlus and other Ad Networks, you will probably need to enable MultiDex due to the increase in code size and method counts to prevent the following error.
+10. After adding TapsellPlus and other Ad Networks, you will probably need to enable MultiDex due to the increase in code size and method counts to prevent the following error.
+If you are using the Android minSDK version API 21 or above, `MultiDex` is activated by default. otherwise you need to enable it manually.

     ```console
     D8: Cannot fit requested classes in a single dex file (# methods: 68109 > 65536)
     ```

     To enable MultiDex, go to `Assets\Plugins\Android\launcherTemplate.gradle` and add the following code snippet to it:

     ```gradle
+    dependencies {
+      def multidex_version = "2.0.1"
+      implementation "androidx.multidex:multidex:$multidex_version" // 2.0.1
+    }

     android {
       ...
       defaultConfig {